 - Are you unable to save for retirement due to crushing debt?

 Chapter 7 debt forgiveness covers credit card debt and medical bills, as well as a host of other bills.
 Personal bankruptcy under Chapter 7 will not discharge student loans, mortgage or tax debts.
 A bankruptcy attorney is the best place to start to assess your personal situation.

 Your credit report will reflect a bankruptcy for 10 years.
 Depending on your payment history, however, your score can rebound by as much as 80 points within six months.
 This is a small price to pay for families facing foreclosure on their homes or other pivotal debt worries that can be resolved with a successful bankruptcy filing.

 To restore your credit after a bankruptcy filing, watch your credit score closely and do everything you can to build credit.
-You can subscribe to the major credit bureaus (Equifax, TransUnion, and Experian) to monitor your report on a monthly basis, for a fee.
+You can subscribe to the major credit bureaus (Equifax, TransUnion, and Experian) to monitor your report on a monthly basis, for a small fee.
 Look for errors, missing information or old information.
 Also, update your employment and contact information.
-Do everything you can to show your record is improving.
+Do everything you can to show that your record is improving.

 expect interest rates between 15 to 25 percent, based on your bankruptcy filing.
 You may also pay an application and processing fee.
 However, once you use and pay off the card, your scores will improve.